fourstix/Elfos_PlayTune_SBC1802/README.md

 ## Private API List
 * psg_begin - Initialize both PSG's and set the I/O group for sound generator
 * psg_play_stream - Send a stream of tune data bytes to the PSG's
-* psg_midi_notes - table to convert a midi note number to a PSG frequency
+* psg_midi_notes - Table to convert a midi note number to a PSG frequency
-* psg_end - silence both PSG's and set the I/O group back to the SBC1802 base group.
+* psg_end - Silence both PSG's and set the I/O group back to the SBC1802 base group

 Tools
 -----